collectiveidea/rubocop-config/README.md

 # rubocop-config
-Working toward a rubocop config we all can agree on.
+Working toward a shared [rubocop config](./.rubocop.yml) we all can agree on.

+Based upon work in multiple [i] projects, this is a starting point for more discussion.